gil92723/nyu-processor-design.github.io/src/getting_started/notebooks/02_repo_nav.md

 ## Initializing a Repository

-Inside a new empty folder, you can create a new `git` repo using the command:
+**Using git:** Inside a new empty folder, you can create a new `git` repo using the command

 ```
 git init
 ```

-This is equivalent to using the "Initialize Repository" button in the Source Control
+**Using source control:** Click the "Initialize Repository" button in the Source Control tab, which can be found after clicking on the third icon on the far left ribbon.
-tab:

 <img src="/images/git/init.webp" width="50%" style="margin-left: auto; margin-right: auto; display: block;" />

 ## Staging Files

-When a new file is added to the project, or changes are made to a file, you can inform `git` about those changes with the command:
+**Using git:** When a new file is added to the project, or changes are made to a file, you can inform `git` about those changes with the command:

 ```